VijayS02/crucible-labs-datacomp-subnet/README.md

 By no means are these current implementations effective.
 To improve, I could use more advanced, AI-powered models to help do better checks, additionally, as provided in the datacomp subnet, various methods could be further implemented to improve the pre-validation.
 E.g. Tulu3, huggingface commit checks, limit dataset size, etc...

 There is plenty of room for improvement in the pre-validation and scoring methodologies.

+## Scoring

+To evaluate model responses accurately, I use multiple scoring methods that assess both semantic correctness and textual similarity.
+Currently, my scoring system includes semantic similarity (cosine similarity using SBERT), ROUGE-L for longest matching subsequences, and BLEU for n-gram precision.

+Semantic similarity ensures that even if the model rephrases an answer, it can still receive a fair score.
+ROUGE-L is useful for structured responses where word overlap matters, and BLEU works well for direct answers with precise wording.

+To improve reliability, I could also normalize text by removing formatting artifacts, LaTeX expressions, and unnecessary punctuation to prevent mismatches.
+Another area of improvement is adaptive scoring, where certain questions (e.g., fact-based vs. reasoning-based) get evaluated with different weights on different metrics.